gulcest/gulcest.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2015-10-01
 venue: 'Journal 1'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'Doăa Çorlu, Şeyma Taşel, Semra Gülce Turan, Athanasios Gatos, and Asim Evren Yantaç.
+citation: 'DoCa Çorlu, Seyma Tasel, Semra Gulce Turan, Athanasios Gatos, and Asim Evren Yantac.
 (2017). &quot;Involving Autistics in User Experience Studies: A Critical Review.&quot; <i>In Proceedings of the 2017 Conference on Designing Interactive Systems (DIS '17).
 Association for Computing Machinery, New York, NY, USA, 43–55.</i>.
 1(3).'
 ---
 This paper is about the number 3.
 The number 4 is left for future work.